DesignByOnyx/mini-domready/README.md

 This code was inspired by Justin Diaz and [the smallest DOM ready code ever](http://www.dustindiaz.com/smallest-domready-ever).

 However, I fealt a duty to sacrifice a few bytes for the sake of leveraging native browser capabilities whenever possible.
-I am fairly pleased with the result.
+I am fairly pleased with the result (.25 Kb).
 By default we create a global `domReady` method which should work exactly like the jQuery syntax:

 ```
 //     $(function() { … });